Benny902/news_ai/README.md

 GET /summary: to show summarized news based on user preferences
 GET /email: to email summarized news based on user preferences to users email
 GET /queue: to get an email from queue and process it.
+- (if /queue is not called, the emails will be processed from the queue automatically after 60 seconds.)

-for "POST /register" or "POST /login" you need to include json input.
+- for "POST /register" or "POST /login" you need to include json input.
 for example POST /login
 ```
 {